RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm-quick-setup.md

  - Portal : http://\<master_node_host_name\>
  - User interface : http://\<master_node_host_name\>/user/demo

-You can now monitor and administrate the deployed stack thanks to cli commands as explained at [Stack administration](/getting-started/swarm-cli)
+You can now monitor and administrate the deployed stack thanks to cli commands as explained at [Administration](/getting-started/swarm-cli)